-I had plans to chill with my friends on a daily basis, and had even planned a long-deserved vacation after Boards.
-But due to the current situation it all had to be cancelled leaving me with nothing to look forward to.
+I had plans to chill with my friends on a daily basis, and had even planned a long-deserved vacation.
+The lockdown has changed all that.
+There’s nothing to look forward to.
 Yes, I’m very disappointed by these turn of events.
-Every Tenth Grade student wants to enjoy their vacation after a long year of hard work.
+Every Grade X student wants to enjoy their vacation after a long year of hard work.
 Not being able to do most of what I had planned to do is really sad.
 As a plus side to this situation, I’ve been able to develop certain skills and interests that I’ve wanted to work on.
 I try cooking every now and then, help out at home as much as possible and am developing my singing skills.
-Also, I make use of this time to read books that interest me which I couldn’t before.
+Also, I make use of this time to read books that interest me.

 Don Bosco International School, Matunga

 Honestly, I wasn’t looking for a ‘good break’ because I knew that having nothing to do suddenly would feel awful and I was not ready for a vacation either.
 What I was really looking forward to was meeting up with my friends and enjoying the summer holidays with classmates while playing basketball and discovering the locality on our cycles.
-The outbreak has of course ruined my plans of going out to meet my friends.
-I already felt isolated living so far away from all my friends at school and now with no plans at all, I feel trapped inside, which feels horrible since I’m an outdoorsy person.
+The lockdown has ruined my plans of going out to meet my friends.
+I already felt isolated living so far away from all my friends at school and now with no plans at all, I feel trapped inside.

 Of course, I’m disappointed, who wouldn’t be?
 Even the most extreme introverts I know are fed up of staying indoors.
-Stuff that I have been planning since before my mock exams have all come to a standstill and all I can do right now is stay at home.
-Although, that does come with its own perks (like streaming movies all day).
-I am, however, not as disappointed as some others maybe because I know that by staying locked indoors I’m doing my part to help (even though I feel like a confined chicken right now).
+Stuff that I have been planning since before my mock exams have all come to a standstill.
+I’m stuck at home like everyone else.
+The lockdown, however, has come with its own perks (like streaming movies all day).
+I am, however, not as disappointed as some others maybe because I know that by staying locked indoors I’m doing my part to help.

 The J.B Vachha High School, Dadar

-I was looking forward to a good break post the Std X Board examinations.
-I had plans to meet up with my friends for lunches and ‘just hanging out’ and also taking a nice holiday out of the city.
-But now, all that has been cancelled due to the current situation we are in.
+Post The SSC Boards, I was looking forward to a good break.
+I had plans to meet up with my friends for lunches and ‘just hang out’.
+We had also planned a holiday out of the city.
+But now, all that has been cancelled due to the lockdown.
 It has been quite disappointing.
-I really wanted to catch up with all my friends, especially my old friends whom I had not met in a while.
+I wanted to catch up with all my friends, especially my old friends whom I have not met in a while.
 I am trying to make the best of this situation by trying out new creative stuff like art and drawing, which I did not have much time since I was preparing for my Boards.
 During this period of staying at home, Art is what is keeping me occupied during the day.

 Don Bosco International School, Matunga

-I was looking forward to a good break.
-I had plans to go to Dubai and even meet my friends here as often as possible.
+I was looking forward to a good break as I had plans to go to Dubai and even meet my friends here as often as possible.
 I am a bit disappointed as Grade X exams, and vacations after that are generally considered special.
 But what can one do in a situation where everyone has to do their bit and help tide the situation away.
-I am making the best of this time by learning new skills and enhancing old ones.
+I am making the best of this lockdown by learning new skills and enhancing old ones.
 I am learning to cook.
-I am also writing and dancing every single day!
+Besides this, I am also honing my writing skills and dancing every single day!

 Yes, as everyone else, we too had big plans for the big holidays after the great 10 STD Board Exams and now in these circumstances it’s not happening.
 It did upset us a little but then looking at the larger and more grave picture around us, in the entire world, we realised we have other important things to pray and thank for.
 It’s going to be a long time before anyone of us plans a trip now; we were upset that it didn’t go as planned.
 Such world crisis was never envisaged hence it’s demanding a lot of patience and understanding from all of us.
 We have accepted this fact and are ok with not going out for a vacation.

 We were looking for a break as they finished their Grade X Exams (IGCSE).
 But well, God has His own plans.
-But in retrospect, this break was also needed to understand what life we were leading and needed to slow down.
-We have taken Mother Earth for granted and we are paying the price for it.
+In retrospect, this break was also needed to understand the life we were leading.
+The lockdown has shown us just that.
+Most of us have taken Mother Earth for granted and are now paying the price for it.
 Having said that, we are enjoying this break at home by sharing all the work and spending quality time as a family, which we never focussed on due to our busy life.
 Hopefully, things will be fine soon and we will resume our normal lives but as more aware and responsible citizens.